-Rightly so; research from both sides of the Atlantic shows that exhibitions offer leads that are of better quality, more readily available to obtain, and cheaper to convert than any other form of marketing.
+Research from both sides of the Atlantic shows that exhibitions offer leads that are of better quality, more readily available to obtain, and cheaper to convert than any other form of marketing.

-Nothing is more likely to spoil all your efforts than staff who are not willing to work the exhibition.
+However, nothing is more likely to spoil all your efforts than staff who are not willing to work the exhibition.
 However, few companies devote much effort into this area, relying instead on cajoling unwilling victims, or accepting the offer of staff who relish the opportunity to spend time talking to old chums and running up large expense accounts.

 That approach will leave you with minimal results.
 Many companies do this and then complain that the event didn’t work.
 What they mean is they didn’t work the event.
-There’s a BIG difference!

-So, with that in mind, here are our Top 10 Hints on getting the best results from your investment.
+With that in mind, here are our Top 10 Hints on getting the best results from your investment.